KFCervantes/STAT632_ProjectEV/README.md

 * `PriceinGermany`

+    This is the price of the car in Germany.

 * `PriceinUK`

+    This is the price of the car in the United Kingdom.

 Some of these columns are stored as strings, but clearly contain numeric substrings that may be useful.
 Some of these strings have the value “-” which indicates a null value.
 As such, these will be converted to `NA` when the numeric parts are parsed out.